Asst/Prof Foteini Hassiotou

 - Funding received

-- Hassiotou F (2012-2015).
-Breastmilk cells: towards understanding their properties and function.
+Hassiotou F (2012-2013).
+Physiology of Human Lactation.
 Unrestricted research grant by Medela AG (Switzerland)

 Hassiotou F (2011).
 Examination of the properties and function of pluripotent stem cells from breastmilk.
 GRST Grant (University of Western Australia)